 Here’s a selection of other words and terms that convey the sense of something that is not true, or not completely true:

-6 Responses to “Myth and Misconception”
+6 thoughts on “Myth and Misconception”

 >>One of the things that bug me about English usage is the use of a”cute” word instead of the proper word.<<

 That makes me a little sad.
 It sounds like Phil wants to suck all the life and poetry out of English and reduce it to Orwellian Newspeak.

 Bringing hyperbole, metaphor, allusion and, indeed, cuteness into language is what makes it capable of art and literature, rather than just a cold codification.